grpc/grpc.io/content/en/docs/guides/auth.md

 ##### With server authentication SSL/TLS

-In Java we recommend that you use OpenSSL when using gRPC over TLS.
-You can find details about installing and using OpenSSL and other required libraries for both Android and non-Android Java in the gRPC Java [Security](https://github.com/grpc/grpc-java/blob/master/SECURITY.md#transport-security-tls) documentation.
+In Java we recommend that you use netty-tcnative with BoringSSL when using gRPC over TLS.
+You can find details about installing and using netty-tcnative and other required libraries for both Android and non-Android Java in the gRPC Java [Security](https://github.com/grpc/grpc-java/blob/master/SECURITY.md#transport-security-tls) documentation.